I never expected how to mix metallics to be one of the hottest topics in the Color Flow Challenge.

 - Decorative accents

 But you don’t have to buy metallic objects to get the metallic look.
-Here’s four easy and cheap ways to make anything metallic:
+Here are four easy and cheap ways to make anything metallic:

 This post contains affiliate links to the products I use and recommend.
 I may receive a small commission on purchases made after following an affiliate link.
 See my full disclosure here.